mjg123/mjg123.github.io/_posts/2017-10-04-AppCDS-and-Clojure.md

   * **62%** reduction in wall clock time
   * **74%** reduction in total CPU time spent

-Perhaps some of these techniques can be build into Clojure tooling in the future??
+There's bound to be some variance depending on hardware/machine-load/phase-of-moon, but the improvements are not small, really.
+Perhaps some of these techniques can be built into Clojure tooling in the future?

 ### Acknowlegements